-Invest in paper topographic maps for cruising areas.
+I used to advise investing in paper topographic maps for cruising areas.
 These don’t show land use or ownership (beyond park locations and boundaries), but they do include building structures.
-While the information can be out of date, the little black squares are a helpful indication of where cottages are likely to be found.
+But the information can be out of date.
 There’s also Toporama at The Atlas of Canada, maintained online by Natural Resources Canada.
 You can zoom in on any location in Canada and print the results.
 You can also generate maps at Ontario’s Ministry of Environment and Energy.
 Comparing the two tools for northern Beausoleil Island shows their relative strengths and weaknesses.
 Toporama gives you helpful stuff like structures, while Ontario’s tool shows trails on Beausoleil Island.

 A great (free!) app is Topo Maps Canada, which I run on my iPhone.
 Available from the App Store, this amazing tool from developer David Crawshay (whose LinkedIn profile says is a senior software architect at Halliburton in Houston) uses official 1:50,000 topographic maps in several options that you can download at no charge.
 (There’s also a free Topo Maps US version.)
 In addition to displaying your position using your phone’s GPS, the app allows you to create and save trails by “painting” your movement, measure distances, and see your elevation changes as you move through the countryside.
 A great tool for when you’re hiking ashore.